What is Cornell University and what is Information Technology @ Cornell?

 You will be a nimble, candid, forward thinking technology leader who thrives on putting strategy into action.
 Ideally, you will have spent time working in leading a fast paced, high energy, agile environment where you thrived on tackling challenges and inspiring innovation.
 If you have served as a CIO for a small to medium sized organization this could be a great stepping-stone into a larger highly complex environment.
 Additionally, you will have:

-A minimum of 10 years' experience managing a large IT functional area, ideally in the realm of Infrastructure along with education and /or experience equivalent to a related master's degree.
+A minimum of 10 years' experience managing a large IT functional area, ideally in the realm of large administrative IT application oversight along with education and/or experience equivalent to a related master's degree.

 Cornell University is comprised of the greatest minds in the world – you will have the ability to embrace new and different ideas as opportunities rather than road blocks or challenges